-The self-certification must be made in a format acceptable to PHA and must be signed by the household member whose information or status is being verified. .
-PHA may require that family self-certifications be signed in the presence of a PHA representative or Notary Public and must be signed in the presence of a PHA representative or Notary Public and must be signed in the presence of a PHA representative.
+The self-certification must be made in a format acceptable to PHA and must be signed by the household member whose information or status is being verified.
+PHA may require that family self-certifications be signed in the presence of a PHA representative or Notary Public and must be signed in the presence of a PHA representative or Notary Public.